-Dr. Flannery coordinates the Evidence-Based Medicine and Clinical Reasoning courses, among other teaching activities in the College.
+Dr. Flannery coordinates the Clinical Reasoning course, among other teaching activities in the College.
 He maintains an active practice site in the Medical Intensive Care Unit at UK HealthCare.
-He is an active member of the American College of Clinical Pharmacy and the Society of Critical Care Medicine, where he is recognized as a Fellow in the American College of Critical Care Medicine.
+He is an active member and recognized as a Fellow of the American College of Clinical Pharmacy, the Society of Critical Care Medicine, and the American Society of Health-System Pharmacists.

 - Pharmacy Practice